Merlin-Willner/SecretGuard/README.md

 ## Run

-You must give a path OR use --stdin.

-Examples:

-  ./secretguard --max-depth 3 path/to/scan
-  ./secretguard --stdin
-  ./secretguard --help

-## Help

 SecretGuard 0.1.0 (Linux/WSL)

+Use either `make run` to build and run (with the default path and options) or build with `make` and run with more specific options and paths:

-Usage: ./secretguard [OPTIONS] <path>
+Usage: ./secretguard [OPTIONS] path

 Options:

       -h, --help     Show this help text
       --max-depth N  Limit how deep we recurse (default: -1 for unlimited)
                      Example: ./secretguard --max-depth 3 path/to/scan
       --threads N    Number of worker threads (default: 0 for auto)